Updated July 2018

 For thermal in situ operations, AER geologists and reservoir engineers assess the amount of bitumen in the ground and what has been produced.
 They then work with the companies to determine when production should be halted.

 For more information on the AER and its processes or if you wish to speak with your local field centre or have general questions about energy project in the province of Alberta, contact our Customer Contact Centre, Monday to Friday (8:00 a.m. to 4:30 p.m.) at 1-855-297-8311 (toll free).

 This document is part of the EnerFAQs series, which explains the AER’s regulations and processes as they relate to specific energy issues.
 Please visit www.aer.ca to read more of the EnerFAQs series.

 To learn more about the AER’s role in energy development, watch our Conversations that Matter video series on YouTube or on www.aer.ca.
 The videos use plain language and animation to transform technical information and present it in a way that is easy to understand.

 Every year we collect, compile, and publish a large amount of technical and regulatory information and data about Alberta’s energy development and resources for use by both industry and the general public.
 This includes raw data, statistics, application and hearing materials, and information on regulations, policies, and decisions.

-Information and data may be viewed at the AER library, downloaded from www.aer.ca, or obtained from the AER’s Information Distribution Services (IDS).
+Information and data may be downloaded from www.aer.ca, or obtained from the AER’s Information Distribution Services (IDS).
 Find available AER data, reports, and services through the Products and Services Catalogue.